 Why This Tax Proposal Would Devastate Art Investors

-The competitive disadvantage translates directly into measurable financial losses, as independent estimates suggest roughly $670 million in declined art sales plus spillover damage to auxiliary industries like framing, conservation, shipping, and insurance in just the first year.
+The competitive disadvantage translates directly into measurable financial losses.
+Independent estimates suggest roughly $670 million in declined art sales, plus spillover damage to auxiliary industries like framing, conservation, shipping, and insurance in just the first year alone.

 The mechanism driving this destruction lies in how the tax would actually work.
 The self-declaration system would depend entirely on owners reporting art values without any sales occurring, creating an enormous compliance burden and endless valuation disputes.

 Art doesn’t have transparent market prices like stocks or bonds.
 A painting might be worth $1 million to one buyer and $500,000 to another, and neither valuation is objectively wrong.
-Requiring owners to declare values annually opens them to challenges from tax authorities who might claim pieces are worth more, creating years of expensive disputes.
+Requiring owners to declare values annually opens them to challenges from tax authorities who might claim pieces are worth more, creating years of expensive disputes that drain both time and money.

 When selling becomes punitive, liquidity dries up, transparency disappears, and the entire market becomes less efficient.
 Ironically, a tax meant to capture wealth would reduce the very transactions that create wealth and make art valuable.

-Most critically, France would squander the post-Brexit advantage it’s been building for years.
-The country had been “gradually catching up with London” after the UK left the EU, with Paris positioning itself as the natural continental alternative for art business previously done in Britain.
+Most critically, France would squander the post-Brexit advantage it spent years building.
+The country had been gradually catching up with London after the UK left the EU, with Paris positioning itself as the natural continental alternative for art business previously done in Britain.

 This tax would reverse years of progress overnight, handing London back the competitive edge just when France was finally closing the gap.